adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroduction-to-cross-browser-scripting.md

 ## HTML and CSS naturally degrade gracefully

-Af a browser doesn't recognise an HTML element the worst that happens is the piece of content isn't shown as would be the case with the video element.
-But even in this case you can provide alternative content that would be displayed - for example some text or images.
+When a browser doesn't recognise an HTML element the worst thing that happens is the piece of content isn't shown, as would be the case with the *video* element.
+Even in this case, alternative content can be displayed such as text/images.

-If a browser doesn't support a particular CSS ruleset the element may end up without styles.
+If a browser doesn't support a particular CSS ruleset the element may end up without those styles but can still be consumed pretty comfortably.

-No deal-breakers so far...

 ## But what's different about script?